printify/nary-tree/README.md

 This is a fork from the slab_tree crate which is no longer maintained.
-At this initial stage, the main difference (aside bug fix) is that the slab layer is now using the slab crate from tokio-rs project.
+At this initial stage, the main difference (aside bug fix) is that the slab layer is now using the slab crate from the tokio-rs project.

 There is currently a new version being developed which will push changes to the crate's interface.
 This will be released under version v0.5, while version v0.4.x will be maintained as LTS for compatibility.